Read in 6 minutes

 For example, to add a file named

-newfile to archive.tar, you can use:
+newfile to archive.tar, you would run:

 tar -rvf archive.tar newfile